 What is the best WordPress accessibility plugin?

 The best WordPress accessibility plugin depends on your specific needs and budget.
-For comprehensive AI-powered compliance, accessWidget by accessiBe leads the market.
+For comprehensive AI-powered compliance, accessWidget by accessiBe leads the market as the top WCAG WordPress plugin option.
 For budget-conscious site owners, WP Accessibility provides excellent free functionality.
 UserWay is ideal for international sites requiring multilingual support.

 Do WordPress accessibility plugins guarantee WCAG compliance?